uw-madison-chem-shops/wisconsin-photoreactor/lightsource-leds/README.md

 ## Ordering Blank LED stars

-The WPR lightsource is built to fit an industry-standard, 20 mm [Indus Star A008 high power LED modules](https://leddynamics.com/indus-star-a007-a008).
+The WPP lightsource is designed to fit an industry-standard, 20 mm [Indus Star A008 high power LED modules](https://leddynamics.com/indus-star-a007-a008).

 To order blank Indus Star A008 LED stars for custom LED star creation, contact [LEDsupply](https://www.ledsupply.com/contact-us), [LEDdynamics](https://leddynamics.com/contact-us) or other vendors.

-Different 20 mm 3-up LED stars in industry standard packages could be incorporated into the WPR, but have not been tested.